 - Marked limping

 - Standing up with an inward or outward rotated leg

 - Refusal to bear weight

 Hip X-rays are necessary to analyze any potential joint damage that may have occurred.
-They're also vital for making sure that a dog hasn't experienced femur bone or pelvis fractures.
-X-rays, lastly, are essential for verifying that hip dislocation is indeed the problem and that a dog's symptoms aren't the result of any other type of trauma.
+They're also vital for making sure that a dog hasn't experienced femur or pelvis fractures.
+In addition, radiographs are essential for verifying that hip dislocation is indeed the problem and that a dog's symptoms aren't the result of any other type of trauma.
 Common hip dislocation symptoms are often similar to those of other kinds of trauma.

 Hip dislocation in dogs can be treated with surgery.
 Surgical reduction (open reduction), for example, is aimed at restoring proper leg function and minimizing pain.
 Extreme cases might call for a procedure known as femoral head ostectomy (FHO) or rarely, a total hip replacement.
 All of these procedures require general anesthesia and an experienced veterinary surgeon.
 Not all cases of canine hip dislocation necessitate surgery.
 The need for surgical treatment is based on the severity of the damage caused to the joint capsule, tendons, and ligaments.

 Closed reduction is a common nonsurgical treatment option.
 When a veterinarian performs closed reduction on a dog, they place the luxated leg back into the correct position.
 This does not require the surgical opening of the joint, but the affected leg will be placed in a special sling called an Ehmer sling for seven to 14 days.
 After the sling is removed, the dog's activity must be heavily restricted for four weeks.
 Closed reduction is not always successful, and in some cases, the hip will re-luxate and require surgery regardless of having a closed reduction performed.